 The skeptical cardiologist, like all advocates of science-based medicine, knows that “integrative” medicine integrates quackery into real medicin.
 In many respects quackery and integrative medicine are to real medicine as fake news is to real news.

-As Dr. David Gorski at science-based medicine noted last year
+As Dr. David Gorski at science-based medicine has noted:

 Originally known as quackery, the modalities now being “integrated” with medicine then became “complementary and alternative medicine” (CAM), a term that is still often used.
 But that wasn’t enough.
 The word “complementary” implies a subordinate position, in which the CAM is not the “real” medicine, the necessary medicine, but is just there as “icing on the cake.”
 The term “integrative medicine” eliminates that problem and facilitates a narrative in which integrative medicine is the “best of both worlds” (from the perspective of CAM practitioners and advocates).
 Integrative medicine has become a brand, a marketing term, disguised as a bogus specialty.

 Much of this quackery being integrated is easy to recognize:

 A lot of it is based on prescientific ideas of how the human body and disease work (e.g., traditional Chinese medicine, especially acupuncture, for instance, which is based on a belief system that very much resembles the four humors in ancient “Western” or European medicine); on nonexistent body structures or functions (e.g., chiropractic and subluxations, reflexology and a link between areas on the palms of the hands and soles of the feet that “map” to organs; craniosacral therapy and “craniosacral rhythms”); or vitalism (e.g., homeopathy, “energy medicine,” such as reiki, therapeutic touch, and the like).
 Often there are completely pseudoscientific ideas whose quackiness is easy to explain to an educated layperson, like homeopathy.